flatcar/flatcar-website/content/faq.md

 ## How is Flatcar Container Linux funded?

-**TODO: should this say "sustains" instead of "plans to sustain"?**

-All funding and engineering effort has been provided by [Kinvolk](https://kinvolk.io).
+Main funding and engineering effort has been provided by [Kinvolk](https://kinvolk.io).

 Kinvolk is a Linux consulting company and intends to maintain and support the project going forward.
-Kinvolk plans to sustain its effort by offering commercial support agreements and custom engineering services around Flatcar Container Linux and Kubernetes.
+Kinvolk sustains its effort by offering commercial support agreements and custom engineering services around Flatcar Container Linux and Kubernetes.

+The Flatcar Container Linux open source project furthermore receives donations from a number of Sponsors.

 ## Who is Kinvolk?